jmd-dk/concept/doc/parameters/simulation.rst

                       .. note::
-                         Even when not making use of cached CLASS results, new CLASS runs will still be cached to disk
+                         Even when not making use of cached CLASS results, new CLASS runs will still be cached to disk.
+Existing cache content will not be overwritten by results from a new CLASS computation.

 == =============== == =